Give to the School of Public Policy

 Student Emergency Fund

-The Student Emergency Fund was created so that all students can continue to receive the instruction, support, and access to opportunities they deserve in serious times of need.
+The Student Emergency Fund was created so that all students can continue to receive the instruction, support, and access to opportunities they deserve in serious times of need both personal and financial.
 With the support of our community, this fund has been able to steward our students through a variety of crises.
 Now more than ever, our students stand in need of your support.
-Pepperdine University's Student Care Team assesses needs on a case by case basis and continues to utilize the Student Emergency Fund to help mitigate the negative, and especially financial, impact on students due to the current global pandemic.
-With the support of our community, this fund has helped over 100 students find emergency shelters, purchase food and supplies, and travel home.
-Although the unprecedented nature of the COVID-19 crisis has prompted an outpouring of compassion, there remains an overwhelming need for support and care.
-Please consider joining Pepperdine's School of Public Policy in shepherding students through this difficult time by making a gift to our Student Emergency Fund.
-Your support will ensure that our community gets through this crisis together.
+Please consider joining Pepperdine's School of Public Policy in shepherding students through difficult times by making a gift to our Student Emergency Fund.
+Your support will ensure that our community gets through crisis together.

 Conservative Leader Scholarship Fund